Helping Keratoconus Patients From All Over Spring, Texas

 If you have any one or more of these symptoms, especially if there is a family history of Keratoconus, speak with your eye doctor right away.
 The sooner a diagnosis is made, the earlier that treatment and management of the condition can begin, so you can start to experience improved vision.

-To check if you are a good candidate for scleral lenses, contact Dr. Randy Charrier at Family Vision Solutions & Specialty Contact Lens Center in Houston or Bellaire in Texas .
+To check if you are a good candidate for scleral lenses, contact Dr. Randy Charrier at Family Vision Solutions & Specialty Contact Lens Center in Spring or Aldine in Texas .
 Our eye doctors and professional, courteous staff will be more than glad to help you with scleral lenses as soon as possible.

 Keratoconus is typically diagnosed by performing a number of eye exams and tests to determine the size and shape of your cornea.
 Dr. Randy Charrier will begin by conducting a routine eye exam to check for overall eye health and visual acuity.
 The doctor will speak with you about your medical and family history, including any existing symptoms or complaints you may have about your vision and how it affects your everyday activities.